Governor of British Ceylon: Council

 Following the Colebrooke Reforms the Executive Council of Ceylon and the Legislative Council of Ceylon was established with the Governor chairing both these councils.
 In 1931, the Legislative Council was replaced by the State Council of Ceylon with limited self-government.

 Style and title

 The title of the position was "Governor of Ceylon" and was styled Excellency and enjoyed precedence over all other government officials in Ceylon.
 He was referred to as 'His Excellency' and addressed as 'Your Excellency'.
 This practice as constituted to the office of President.

 Privileges

 Residence

 The governor's main residence and office was the King's House in Colombo and secondary residence was the King's Pavilion in Kandy.
 The vacationing residence of the governor, Queen's Cottage, was located in the hill station of Nuwara Eliya.

 Guard

 The Governor's Bodyguard was a mounted guard that functioned as a ceremonial guard for the governor when attending state functions.
-An ceremonial native regiment of Lascoreens was maintained by the office of the governor to provide a ceremonial guard on special occasions such as the Maldivian Tribute or royal visits.
+A ceremonial native regiment of Lascoreens was maintained by the office of the governor to provide a ceremonial guard on special occasions such as the Maldivian Tribute or royal visits.